Peruvian Slang Words and Phrases

 • bacán – cool

 • bamba – fake, imitation.
-You’ll often hear this in Peruvian markets, where fake goods and fake money are both in circulation.
+You might hear this in Peruvian markets, where fake goods and fake money are both in circulation.

 • blanca – cocaine.
 Literally “white.”